-A donation [whether in money (cash) or in kind] will qualify as a deduction if made to an organisation which has been approved under section 30 as a public benefit organisation and must actually be paid or transferred during the year of assessment.
+A donation (whether in money or in kind) made to an organisation which has been approved under section 30 as a public benefit organisation will qualify as a deduction, but must actually be paid or transferred during the year of assessment.103

-For more information on donations tax, see The Tax Exemption Guide for Public Benefit Organisations in South Africa (Issue 4) which contains information regarding donations and public benefit organisations (PBOs) which can also be found on the SARS website.
+For more information on donations tax, see the Tax Exemption Guide for Public Benefit Organisations in South Africa, which contains information regarding donations and public benefit organisations (PBOs).

-8.3 VAT implications
+8.3 Value-added tax implications

-"Consideration" for VAT purposes is defined as including any payment, "whether or not voluntary".
+"Consideration" for VAT purposes is defined104 as including any payment, "whether or not voluntary".
 It follows that any donation made to a club or player, if vendors, will constitute consideration received by such club or player.
 However, specifically excluded from the definition of "consideration" is any donation made to an "association not for gain".
 The term "donation" is defined in section 1(1) of the VAT Act and essentially means a voluntary payment to an association not for gain that is not paid for any identifiable direct valuable benefit in the form of a supply of goods or services by the association not for gain to the donor or any connected person in relation to the donor.
-An association not for gain includes a non-profit sports club (amongst other entities), and does not necessarily have to be a PBO which has been approved under section 30 of the Income Tax Act.
+An association not for gain includes a non-profit sports club (amongst other entities), and does not necessarily have to be a PBO which has been approved under section 30.